 Workload SRA: Therapeutic Intervention = 95min.
 NSRA: Functional Centre Activities = 40 min.
-Service Activity Attendance Day - Face-to-Face = 1 Visits-Face-to-Face=1 (Optional) Caseload Active Carryover = 1 Category of Service Recipient Client Community
+Service Activity Attendance Day - In-person = 1 Visits-In-person=1 (Optional) Caseload Active Carryover = 1 Category of Service Recipient Client Community

 You attend a 50-minute case conference with other service providers only in preparation for an ISSP meeting for a child on your caseload.
 This is the first time this month that you have done work on behalf of this client.
 How would you record the workload, service activity and caseload status statistics?